magiclen/MagicSort/README.md

 # Introduction

 **MagicSort** is a Java library used for sorting any object array by using iterative quick sort and selection sort when the array size is small.
-Moreover, it provides some useful comparators for sorting strings, files or compound comparing algorithm.
-For example, it can sort files by file types, but when the file types are the same, sort them by their file names.
+Moreover, it provides some useful built-in comparators for sorting strings and files.
+It can sort files by file types, but when the file types are the same, sort them by their file names.

 It will take a long time to sort large data. **MagicSort** supports asynchronous sorting.
 You can set you callback object and use a new thread to sort data. **MagicSort** can calculate the progress of its sorting task immediately.